-The ROE is an agreement between the firm and testers to provide assurance that tests and associated risks are being managed in a controlled manner.
+The ROE are an agreement between the firm and testers to provide assurance that tests and associated risks are being managed in a controlled manner.
 This planning document is essential in testing and should be agreed upon between all parties involved.
 An effective ROE outlines at a minimum the following:

 - Technical Scope and Span to be Tested:

-- Functions
+- o Functions

 - o People

 - Firm assets

 - Specific out-of-scope areas

 - Specific out-of-scope periods of time

 - Activities to be conducted during testing

 - Locations

 - Specific Technologies

-- Third-parties / suppliers
+- Third parties / suppliers

 - Administrative Details:

 - Points of contact trusted agent(s), testers, and leadership

 - Testing guidelines

 - Projected timelines

 - Communication Plan guidelines between trusted agents and testers

 - Reporting mechanism / frequency

-- o Acceptance of liabilities, responsibilities, and risks
+- Acceptance of liabilities, responsibilities, and risks

+- o Test termination criteria

-The ROE is typically a project document that may be altered during the course of the test based on approval from control group(s) and the tester(s).
-The ROE's fluidity is essential to maintain testing flexibility and allows the tester to remain within the scope and boundaries of the ROE yet practice best judgment when examining the environment.
+The ROE are typically captured in a project document that may be altered during the course of the test based on approval from control group(s) and the tester(s).
+The ROE's fluidity is essential to maintain testing flexibility and allows the tester to remain within the scope and boundaries of the ROE, and at the same time practice best judgment when examining the environment.
 The scope and boundaries of the ROE should only be altered with the permission of the firm.